 Solution 1: How to backup iPhone photos to PC or Mac

 The truth is, it is common to accidentally lose important data from your iPhone.
 Whether it is an email, a message, contact information or a picture you stand at a risk of pe rmanently losing your data forever if you fail to do iPhone backup photos.
-Luckily, dr.fone - iOS Data Backup & Restore supports both Mac and Windows versions can help you to backup and restore your iPhone photos.
+Luckily, Dr.Fone - Phone Backup (iOS) supports both Mac and Windows versions can help you to backup and restore your iPhone photos.

 Backup & Restore iOS Data Turns Flexible.